 I know some folks like to use screwdrivers and such to dig ginseng, but I prefer the standard trapper's trowel.
-The ones I normally use are the small YoHo trowels.
-I think that company went out of business some time ago, but a quick Google search will turn up some standard trapper's trowels that will work nicely.
+As a dealer, I can normally tell if a digger is using a screwdriver by the increased amount of damage to the roots.
+The trowel I normally use is one of the small YoHo trowels.
+I think the YoHo company went out of business some time ago, but a quick Google search will turn up some standard trapper's trowels that will work nicely.

 First, when we find a plant we want to dig, we need to look around to be sure there are no younger plants which we might injure if we don't take care to protect them.

 Notice the small seedling under this mature plant.